cemkozcuer/berlin-opendata-dataset-lists/README.md

 The purpose of this repository is to provide an alternative overview and access to the actual datasets in contrast to the aforementioned data portals.

-Please note that the actual website of [Berlin open data](https://daten.berlin.de/) and the [GSI](http://www.gsi-berlin.info/) might change regarding the maintained data and their urls.
+Please note that the websites of [Berlin open data](https://daten.berlin.de/) and the [GSI](http://www.gsi-berlin.info/) may change with regard to the maintained datasets and their URLs.

 For information regarding the datasets, their metadata and legal use please refer to the aformentioned websites.